akostrik/stage_telegram_python/README.md

 Distances euclidienne, jaccard, cos, ... ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)

 Keeping of a part of the data in the application memory, and not in the database : because the application has no acces to the results of the previous executions.

+Extraction of affirmations gives acceptable results only with Gpt-4 (not with Gpt-3) and only with some examples included in the request.

 ## Version 3.0 (Current)
 - Real-time analysis of messages, giving users instant feedback on the content they are consuming.